jkairys/bellbird/README.md

 # Copy environment template
 cp .env.example .env

-# Edit .env with your Compass credentials
-# Then build and start
+# Build and start the services
 docker-compose build
 docker-compose up -d

+# By default, COMPASS_MODE is set to 'mock' in docker-compose.yml for convenience.
+# To run in 'real' mode, you can override this in your .env file or directly in docker-compose.yml.
+# Ensure your Compass credentials are set in .env if running in 'real' mode.

 # Sync data from Compass (can run in Docker or locally)
 docker exec -it bellweaver bellweaver compass sync